 Now some years your lilac bushes will be better than others because of the winter weather.
 I noticed that my lilacs tend to bloom more when there has been a very cold winter.

-I use a flower frog on the bottom of my arrangements.
+When I want a huge display of Lilacs I use my antique cut glass punch bowl that weighs a ton.
+I use a flower frog on the bottom.
 These you can find at antique stores and are made from either glass of metal.

 Lilacs are not long lasting blooms, they tend to stay for about 4 or 5 days but the scent is so heavenly that their brief time in our homes is much appreciated.

-Though I find the scent a little too overpowering to have in my bedroom I love to have them in my bathroom.
+Though I find the scent a little too overpowering to have in my bedroom I love to have them in my living room and bathroom.